data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 ______
 ### Stuff that reflects what library users are doing with library data - Working with free text

 **SLIDE** So far we have looked at how to use the Unix shell to manipulate, count, and mine tabulated data.
-Much libary data, especially digitised documents used by some of research communities libraries support, is much messier journal article metadata.
+Most libary data, especially digitised documents used by some of research communities libraries support, is much messier journal article metadata.
 Nonetheless many of the same techniques can be applied to non-tabulated data, such as free text, we just need to think carefully about what it is we are counting and how we can get the best out of the Unix shell.

 Thankfully there are plenty of scholars out there doing this sort of work and we can borrow what they do as an introduction to working with these more complex files.
 So for this final exercise we're going to leap forward a little in terms of difficulty to an scenario where we won't learn about everything that is happening in detail or discuss at length each command.
 We're going to prepare and pull apart a text as though we were doing rigorous digital research, run through a dummy piece of research and manipulate something that works to show the potential of using the Unix shell in research.
 And where commands we've learnt about are used, I've left some of the figuring out to do to you - so please refer to your notes if you get stuck!